Dr Sun Yat-sen Museum: Introduction

 Sun Yat-sen was a Chinese revolutionary statesman who had an instrumental role in the overthrowing of the Qing dynasty during the 1911 Revolution and the founding of the Republic of China.

 Sun had a close relationship with Hong Kong, where he received his secondary and university education, nurtured revolutionary ideas, and organised revolutionary attempts.
 He established the headquarters of the Revive China Society in Hong Kong in 1894, and regarded the city as an important revolutionary base.

 As Sun's activities in Hong Kong were mainly focused in the Central and Western District, Kom Tong Hall, being centrally located in the district, was considered most suitable for the setting up of a museum commemorating Sun.
 His spheres of activities fell within the vicinity of the Hall.
 This included the Preaching Home of American Congregational Mission on 2 Bridges Street where he was baptised, The Government Central School on 44 Gough Street where he received his secondary education, the To Tsai Church on 59 Hollywood Road where he frequently met with his comrades, the College of Medicine for Chinese at 81 Hollywood Road where he received his medical education, as well as the Qian Heng Hang at 13 Staunton Street where he set up the headquarters of the Revive China Society.

 Moreover, Kom Tong Hall is situated adjacent to the Dr Sun Yat-sen Historical Trail, with various attractions of the trail in the vicinity.
 The Hall was also completed in 1914, close in time to the 1911 Revolution.
 Sun also had close relations with the original owner of the Hall, Ho Kom-tong.
-These factors also contributed to the selection of the Hall as the Dr Sun Yat-sen Museum.
+These factors also contributed to the selection of the Hall as the SYSM.

+Admission to the museum is free and remains open on the anniversaries of Sun's birth and death on 12 November and 12 March respectively.

+Exhibitions

+Permanent Exhibitions

+Hong Kong in Dr Sun Yat-sen's Time details Sun's activities in Hong Kong and the city's role as a revolutionary pivot in the last years of the Qing.

+Dr Sun Yat-sen and Modern China explains how he became a renowned revolutionary leader from an aspiring medical student, containing historical photos and artifacts.